 Medically reviewed by Sophia Yen, MD, MPH – Written by Pandia Health Editorial Team.
 Updated on February 11, 2021

-Thankfully, you have some leeway if you happen to miss a regular birth control pill.
+Thankfully, you have some leeway if you miss a regular birth control pill.
 Read on to learn more about what happens if you miss your pill and the course of action you should take to get back on track.

 How many active pills in a row have you taken?